JBruscadin/HolomiRA/README.md

 HolomiRA is a Snakemake-based pipeline for predicting host miRNA binding sites in microbial genomes.
 It automates all steps, from genome annotation to interaction prediction and functional enrichment, offering a user-friendly and fully reproducible workflow.

-#Overview

-HolomiRA enables:

-*Identification of host miRNA binding sites in microbial coding regions.
-*Evaluation of target accessibility using RNAup.
-*Functional annotation of affected genes using SUPER-FOCUS.
-*Comparative analysis between phenotypes or environments.

 ## Snakemake Installation
 1. Install Snakemake and Mamba